akomar812/discord-craps/README.md

 }
 ```

-This can be used to capture patterns and return a randomized response against
-that pattern.
-The above example causes the bot to send a message with the
+This causes the bot to send a message with the sunglasses emoji whenever a command
-sunglasses emoji whenever a command contains "cool", and one of several
+contains "cool", and one of several possible responses when the command contains
-possible responses when the command contains "bot" or "Bot"
+"bot" or "Bot"

-\*Note for /gif to work you need need to create a [tenor gif api key](https://tenor.com/developer/dashboard) and put the key in your .discord.json file under the key `gif`
+To use /gif create a [tenor gif api key](https://tenor.com/developer/dashboard) and
+make sure to define it in your .discord.json as described in the next step

-5. Create a file called `.discord.json` in the root of this directory and place the application secret under key `token` that should look like:
+5. Create a file called `.discord.json` in the root of this directory and place the
+application secret under key `token` that should look like:

 ```
 {